loaddisk/siteee/src/pages/garden/node/quotes.md

 Some Quotes that I like found from books, around the web and some of my own too :]

+> "Be true to what you desire.
+Let that become larger than the fear of rejection, than disappointment, than pain.
+What is it you really want?"

 > "Maybe your garden isn't growing because every time a flower grows, you cut it to prove to someone that you're a gardener"

 > "A wound will not heal if it is made the subject of experimentation of different ointments, a plant which is frequently moved never grows strong.
 Nothing is so useful that it can be of any service in the mere passing" - Seneca